jbaesner/server2server-reproducer/README.md

     cp $PROJECT_ROOT/config/standalone-ha.xml $JBOSS_HOME/standalone/configuration

 3.)
-Add a user 'remote-user' with password 'remote-password' to the server
+Add a user 'remote-user' with password 'remote-password' to the server ApoplicationRealm

 4.)
 Build the project and copy the deployable: